CJ-Sheehan4/FCS-Project/readme.txt

 Task #32:
 I created a seperate file for the Config class opposed to having it defined at the top of main.
 I felt it was approriate to utilize this class to write the (Backtracking) algorithm/function.

+update:
+I updated my regex number 9 (rx9) example because it was wrong.
+I added my hand drawn tree as a pdf with this commit.